-Healthy Cinnamon Maple Oatmeal Cookies satisfy your sweet and treat cravings with a healthy combination of oats, maple, and cinnamon.
+Maple Oatmeal Cookies will satisfy your sweet and treat cravings with a combination of oats, maple, and cinnamon.
+Want a guilt-free cookie?
+A few healthy swaps and these cookies are healthy enough that you are going to want to eat them for breakfast!

-But the maple and cinnamon give the cookies such an intensely homey, warm taste that nobody missed what was missing. 🙂 These cookies were so good that I couldn’t keep everyone out of them.
+The maple and cinnamon give the cookies such an intensely homey, warm taste that nobody missed what was missing. 🙂

 Do oatmeal cookies make you think of fall?
 I love fall baking and these are always on my list.
-These Fall Cookies are some of our very favorites!
+We also really like these cream cheese cookies.
+(Santa likes them too.)

 And our kids love theses Oatmeal Breakfast Cookies that use bananas as a sweetener.
 They are a regular part of our morning school routine!